dheekshithbg/csvextract/README.md

 # csvextract
-Extraction of attributes from csv file.
+Extraction of attributes from an excel file.